voxel51/fiftyone/docs/source/user_guide/basics.rst

 ------

 :ref:`Labels <using-labels>` store semantic information about the sample, such as ground annotations or model predictions.

-FiftyOne provides a |Label|
-subclass for common tasks:
+FiftyOne provides a |Label| subclass for common tasks:

 - |Classification|: a classification label
+- |Classifications|: a list of classifications (typically for multilabel tasks)
 - |Detections|: a list of object detections
 - |ImageLabels|: a generic collection of multitask predictions for an image

+See :ref:`using labels <using-labels>` for more information about storing labels in your samples.

 .. code-block:: python
     :linenos: